 Cigar Life Guy: What do you know now that you wish you had known when you started your own cigar line?

-Jason Wood: At the end of the day, it’s “ if you’re not the chef, stay out of the kitchen”.
+Jason Wood: At the end of the day, it’s “if you’re not the chef, stay out of the kitchen.”
 We learned that right away.
 In 2009, we released my father-in-law’s cigar, the Nestor Miranda Special Selection.
 We partnered with Jaime and Pepin at My Father Cigars.
 They worked on a great blend for us.
 One was a Connecticut wrapper, and the other was a Habano wrapper.
 We hit the market running.
 It had a great price point and great quality.
 Everything was in line with what it needed to be.
 Great cigar makers behind the cigar and a showman in front of the product, my father-in-law.
-It was the perfect combination.
+Together, it was the perfect combination.
 It hit, and it started running from day one.

 Cigar Life Guy: What is your favorite aspect of the cigar community?

 Jason Wood: It’s the relationships that you build.
-Being able to travel throughout the United States and go into any cigar lounge and have that common love.
+Being able to travel throughout the United States, go into any cigar lounge, and share that common love.
 It doesn’t matter whether you’re white, black, Asian, male, female, old, young, if they have the love of the leaf.
-So many different conversations can start from that.
+From there, so many different conversations can start from that.
 Meeting and hanging out and always being accepted, I think, is super cool.
-It’s not very common in other industries that you can travel, wherever, and just be accepted in whatever lounge or setting that you go to that’s cigar-heavy.
+Few other industries let you travel anywhere and feel instantly accepted in any cigar — heavy lounge or setting you walk into.

 Passion Beyond Cigars